austinh-io/JavaScript-E-commerce-Frontend/README.md

   - Product page
   - Navigation menu
   - Cart menu
-- Liberal usage of web components.
-Not actually sure if this is a feature, but it was interesting to learn how to implement and utilize.
+- Demonstrates use of web components and interaction between the DOM, shadow DOM, and other web components
 - Very basic implementation of lazy-loading for images

 ### Planned features: